chiennguyen7165/codeforces_1000/118A/Road_to_118A.md

 When the loop is over, we will have a list just includ all of consonats from the input string

 Finnaly, add "." for each character of the list and convert it to a string You can use join() method to do that, like the example code.
-Note print one more "." before the result string
+Don't forget print one more "." before the result string